 Board of Directors

 Saint John’s Program for Real Change is currently governed by a 17-member Board of Directors.
 Board members share their extensive experience running businesses and organizations in varying sectors of the economy to help Saint John’s run efficiently and effectively while keeping the best interests of our clients top of mind.
 Saint John’s recruits board members in the spring and fall.
-If you are interested in seeking a board position, please email Julie Hirota at info@saintjohnsprogram.org for more information.
+If you are interested in seeking a board position, please email Jose Dominguez at info@saintjohnsprogram.org for more information.

 Meet the Board

-CEO Saint John’s Program for Real Change
+COO and Interim CEO Saint John’s Program for Real Change

 Laura Hewitt